If you need information on this website in a different format please email our Web team here.

 • The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We will consider this as we review and work to update all our content and will make every effort to replace existing documents with accessible versions where possible.

 • We also know that some of the link text to our documents does not make sense when read on its own (for example, ‘click here’).
-We aim to fix the existing links by June 2022.
+We are continually reviewing pages to eliminate all instances of this.

-• We are currently reviewing our internal capacity for a web-first approach to document creation for word and PDF documents, as per advice from the Office for National Statistics.
+• We are currently reviewing historical PDF documents across the website to assess if they can be converted to a web format, as per advice from the Office for National Statistics.

 What we are working on

-Since the initial build in 2020, a site accessibility review has been performed which highlights areas of the website that are not yet fully accessible and which we are in the process of addressing.
+A site accessibility review was performed in February 2021 which highlighted areas of the website that are not yet fully accessible and which we are in the process of addressing.
 These include:

-• captions and audio descriptions on live videos and audio descriptions on pre-recorded videos via the Academy’s website, YouTube and Vimeo channels are not provided because the cost of doing so places a disproportionate burden on the Academy, and would significantly impede performance opportunities for students.
+• captions and audio descriptions on live videos and audio descriptions on pre-recorded videos via the Academy’s website and social media channels are not provided because the cost of doing so places a disproportionate burden on the Academy, and would significantly impede performance opportunities for students

 • older (and some newer) PDF documents still have accessibility problems.
 Please see below for more details about documents

-• we are continually updating alt text for appropriate images
+• we are continually reviewing and updating alt text for appropriate images

-What to do if you cannot access parts of this website and contact details
+What to do if you cannot access this website

 We are always looking to improve the accessibility of this website.
 If you find any problems that are not listed on this page or think we’re not meeting accessibility requirements, please contact us on: